 Key Health Insurance Terms

-1. Premium: The amount you pay for your health insurance plan, typically on a monthly basis.
+- Premium: The amount you pay for your health insurance plan, typically every month.

 Types of Health Insurance Plans